HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 ---

 [Slides](https://drive.google.com/open?id=1vyw6N7qn24qBFAMoKL3nXLHcqpqYFq3Y) prepared by Nick Barkus (particularly slides 13-15) from the June 2019 DCP F2F describe why all sequence data files derived from one library preparation must be processed together.
 Briefly, a library preparation starts with a set of UMI barcodes attached to transcripts (1 barcode per transcript) and then everything gets amplified (potentially unevenly) and sequenced (Fig. 2A).
-Sequenced reads are potentially split between different sets of files if the library preparation is sequenced more than once.
-During processing, unique UMI barcodes are collapsed - meaning identical copies are only counted once - to reflect the original count (Fig. 2B).
+Reads are potentially split between different sets of files if the library preparation is sequenced more than once.
+During processing, unique UMI barcodes are collapsed - identical copies are only counted once - to calculate the original count (Fig. 2B).
 If files from the same library preparation are processed separately, a collapsed UMI barcode might appear in each set of files, thus inflating the count and leading to the wrong original count (Fig. 2C).

 ---